 Our view is that gearing set at 60% debt is appropriate.
-In coming to this view, we consider that target levels of gearing are unlikely to change much over time, and Seqwater's proposed gearing is in line with other potentially similar water businesses.
+We consider that target levels of gearing are unlikely to change much over time, and Seqwater's proposed gearing is in line with other potentially similar water businesses.

 Gamma